A national award-winning journalist, strategist and social entrepreneur.

-Michael Golden is a national award-winning journalist, author, educator and social entrepreneur.
-He is the author of the book Unlock Congress, and he serves as a Senior Fellow at the Adlai Stevenson Center on Democracy.
-Michael’s commentary has been featured in The Wall Street Journal, USA Today, New York Daily News, Chicago Tribune, Chicago Sun-Times, Bloomberg News, Huffington Post, CQ Roll Call, RealClearPolitics, Salon, FOX News Channel, PBS and NPR.
+Michael Golden’s dynamic storytelling style is the engine that has powered his 25-year career working in television news, business, non-profit, higher education and political strategy.Michael is the author of Unlock Congress and serves as a Senior Fellow at the Adlai Stevenson Center on Democracy.
+His commentary has been featured in The Wall Street Journal, USA Today, New York Daily News, Chicago Tribune, Chicago Sun-Times, Bloomberg News, Roll Call, FOX News, PBS, NPR and SiriusXM.

 A Chicago native, Michael started his career working as a news reporter for NBC and CBS-TV affiliates in Illinois, Iowa, and California.
 His special project coverage on politics, health care, and criminal justice earned him honors from the AP, the Edward R. Murrow Awards, the National Headliner Awards and the Society of Professional Journalists.

 In 2000, Michael moved into the world of politics and worked as a campaign manager and strategist on races for the White House, U.S. Senate and U.S. House.
 He continues to advise leaders and organizations – specializing in strategic communications, media relations and presentation coaching.

 Over the last decade, Michael exercised his entrepreneurial muscles by cofounding Newsbound, Inc., Complete the Degree and the One Million Degrees scholarship program.
 OMD has empowered more than 1,000 low-income community college scholars to succeed in school, in work and in life.
 Building OMD remains the most profoundly rewarding experience of Michael’s career.